-Our partnership agreement specifies the manner in which we will make cash distributions to holders of our common units and other partnership interests, including to the holders of Series A Preference Units, our incentive distribution rights, as well as to our general partner in respect of its general partner interest.
-Please see "Our Cash Distribution Policy and Restrictions on Distributions" on page 20 of the Prospectus for further information.
+Our Partnership Agreement specifies the manner in which we will make cash distributions to holders of our common units and other partnership interests, including to the holders of Series A Preference Units, Series B Preference Units and Series C Preference Units, our incentive distribution rights, as well as to our general partner in respect of its general partner interest.
+Please see "Our Cash Distribution Policy and Restrictions on Distributions" on page 36 of the accompanying base prospectus for further information.